volodymyrhudyma/blog/content/blog/2020-05-01-a-few-words-about-author.md

 title: A few words about author
 tag:
   - Other
+metaDescription: Hello, my name is Volodymyr Hudyma, I am a software developer for more than 5 years now.
+I was born and lived in Ukraine till I turned 17 and it occurred that there was a big decision ahead of me.
-teaser: Hello, my name is Volodymyr Hudyma, I am software developer for more than 5 years now.
+teaser: Hello, my name is Volodymyr Hudyma, I am a software developer for more than 5 years now.
 I was born and lived in Ukraine till I turned 17 and it occurred that there was a big decision ahead of me...
 date: 2020-04-20T10:21:23.175Z
 ---

-Hello, my name is Volodymyr Hudyma, I am software developer for more than 5 years now.
+Hello, my name is Volodymyr Hudyma, I am a software developer for more than 5 years now.

 ## About me